 Types of Bankruptcy

-Most people file one of two types of bankruptcy, Chapter 7 or Chapter 13.
+Most people file one of two types of bankruptcy — Chapter 7 or Chapter 13.
 Bankruptcies will stay on your credit record for anywhere between seven to ten years.

 Chapter 7 is straight bankruptcy.
 The process lasts about four to six months.
-In the end, if all goes well (and it almost always does), you’ll receive a discharge (forgiveness) of your debts.
+In the end, if all goes well, you’ll receive a discharge or forgiveness of your debts.

 Not all debts in a bankruptcy case are dischargeable.
-Some, like recent income taxes, past due child support and alimony are not dischargeable and will survive the bankruptcy case.
+Some, like recent income taxes, past due child support and alimony cannot be discharged and will survive the bankruptcy case.
 Some, like student loans can be discharged under very narrow circumstances.

 For secured debts, like car loans and mortgages, if you want to keep the property, you’ll have to continue making payments after the bankruptcy case is over.

-So, what happen to your property in a Chapter 7 case?
+So, what happens to your property in a Chapter 7 case?
 Don’t worry.
-You won’t be walking around in potato sacks like you’re in some kind of cartoon.
 You’re allowed to keep your property if you can claim an exemption on it.
 Every state has an exemption list with types of property and maximum values.
 A few states let you use an exemption list in the bankruptcy code itself.

 But, there are some providers who won’t do business with you anymore.
 If that happens, it may not be appealing, but you can always find another provider.

-You might feel better knowing that there’s no law or rule that would prevent you from paying those medical bills after your bankruptcy case is over and you’re better able to afford it.
+You may feel better knowing there’s no law or rule to prevent you from paying those medical bills after your bankruptcy case is over and you’re better able to afford it.
 It’s completely up to you who you pay and how much.
-If you want to pay Dr. Kildare, but not your credit card.
-That’s your business.
-Learn about bankruptcy software.
+If you want to pay Dr. Kildare, but not your credit card, that’s your business.
+(Learn about bankruptcy software.)